 The Plug In BC Collaboration

-Plug In BC is a program of the Fraser Basin Council and is a broad collaborative between government, industry, academic institutions, EV owners, NGOs and utilities.
-The program lays the groundwork for plug-in electric vehicles and related charging infrastructure in British Columbia.
+Plug In BC is a program of the Fraser Basin Council and works in collaboration with government, industry, academic institutions, EV owners, NGOs and utilities to advance the uptake of electric vehicles in British Columbia.

-Plug In BC provides a central source for information and initiatives that are supporting the electric vehicle market, including:
+Plug In BC provides a central source for information on programs and initiatives that are supporting the electric vehicle market, including:

 - Access to incentives